inmyth/scala-templates/README.md

 ```$xslt
    Future{ ... }
 ```
-To resolve it we can apply higher-order functions like map or foreach
+To resolve it we use higher-order functions like map or foreach
 ```$xslt
    Future{ 1 }. map(p => ...) // 1 will arrive in p
 ```